 Certification: ICG 5496850201

-1953-S Franklin
+1953-S Franklin 50c

 MS 66+

 I am incredibly proud to have such a well-struck example of this issue in my collection.
-The definitive date for the series in FBL, the thing is damn close, and I find myself hoping the plus is an attestation to its supreme strike quality, like at least the graders thought it was significant enough to be worth mentioning!
+The definitive date for the series in FBL, the thing is darn close, and I find myself hoping the plus is an attestation to its supreme strike quality, like at least the graders thought it was significant enough to be worth mentioning!
 Though not in the name, a feature this coin has more clearly than many 53-S half dollars in FBL holders is the curl of hair in front of Franklin’s ear on the obverse, a feature equally eager to disappear from a strike as the lines on the bell!
 The hint of golden brown toning sits pleasantly at the edge on both sides.
 One day I would like to do a short set of S-mint Franklin halves in FBL to go with this stunner!

 FBL: 75